Organizing Linens Takes the Wrinkle out of Entertaining

 If you have pretty napkin rings, but forget to use them, gather then into a basket or container and store them next to your napkins.

 Make sure to wipe or spot treat placemats after use.
-Don’t be tempted to stack them at that time.
+Do not be tempted to stack them at that time.
 Leave them separated until they are completely dry before stacking.